xgouchet/Elmyr/docs/forger.md

     - _regex_: the regular expression to match.

+ - **fun aUri(): String**
  - **fun aUrl(): String**

-    Returns a string following the URL format.
+    Returns a string following the URI/URL format.
+(Please note that although all URL are URIs, some URIs are not valid URLs)

  - **fun anEmail(rfc2822compliant: Boolean = false): String**